Bamlanivimab COVID-19 Treatment Description

 Bamlanivimab should be administered as soon as possible after a positive COVID-19 test and within 10 days of symptom onset.

-This EAU includes those who are 65 years of age or older, or who have certain chronic medical conditions.
-Bamlanivimab is not authorized for patients who are hospitalized due to COVID-19 or require oxygen therapy due to COVID-19.
+This EAU includes 65 years of age or older or certain chronic medical conditions.
+Bamlanivimab is not authorized for hospitalized patients due to COVID-19 or require oxygen therapy due to COVID-19.

 Bamlanivimab COVID-19 Treatment News